|

 analysis of the dam’s racing success and that of her

 offspring; a keen eye for conformation; and a lot of good Mojo.
-As you

 attend the sale on the days that historically offer yearlings that are

-combinations that are “successful” (for reasons
+combinations that are “successful” (for the

 |